mkicjn/paraforth/README.md

 # paraforth
-**An extremely minimal (but not limiting) native code Forth in <1K**
+**An extremely minimal (but not limiting) native code Forth environment in <1K**

-At its heart, paraforth is just an assembly program with an association list of names to subroutines, and an input loop for invoking them.
+At its very core, paraforth is just an assembly program with an association list of names to subroutines, and an input loop for invoking them.
-By pre-populating the list with *just* enough operations to implement *another assembler*, a self-extensible language is born.
+By pre-populating the list with *just* enough functionality to implement *another assembler*, a self-extensible language is born.

 This project demonstrates a leap from just 19 words and 851 bytes to an interactive programming environment with hundreds of words.

+While aiming to keep the core as minimal as possible, this work draws the line at having to input pre-assembled machine code.
+The purpose of this is to maintain paraforth's ability to meaningfully self-host.
+Anything short of that, however - including writing an assembler from scratch - is considered fair game.

 _(This project is an active work in progress.)_